 Confronted by Demerest, Guerrero considers giving the attaché when a passenger yells about the bomb.
 Guerrero runs into the lavatory at the rear of the aircraft and triggers the bomb.
 The detonation blows out a hole in the wall and Guerrero with it.
 As a result, Chief Stewardess Gwen Meighen (Jacqueline Bisset), who is having illicit affair with Demerest and is pregnant, is injured in the explosion.

-Due to the weather, the surrounding airports are shut down, and so the plane returns to Lincoln International for emergency landing, though another airliner stuck in snow has closed the primary runway.
+Due to unpredictable bad weather, the surrounding airports are shut down, and so the plane returns to Lincoln International for emergency landing, though another airliner stuck in snow has closed the primary runway.
 TWA chief mechanic at Lincoln Joe Patroni (George Kennedy) is enlisted by Bakersfeld to move the stuck aircraft, another Boeing 707, which belongs to a different airline, TGA (the parent company of the film’s Golden Argosy jet).
 Patroni frees the stuck jet, allowing the primary runway to be reopened just in time to permit the crippled aircraft to land.

 Oscar Alert